-To continue selling with Pan-EU will still be possible in the future, the only difference is that goods will have to be stored in the UK and in the EU.
-With the latest adjustments of the fees for fulfilment, Amazon Pan-EU is still very likely to be the most profitable FBA method for many Amazon sellers.
+To continue selling with Pan-EU, the only difference is that goods are to be stored in the UK and in the EU – not only in one of those countries.
+With the latest adjustments of the fees for fulfillment, Amazon Pan-EU is still very likely to be the most profitable FBA method for many Amazon sellers.

 You are still not sure if Pan-EU is worth it?